I want to learn the technical side of things to be a better designerRead the full story

 Hugo arrived at Arsutoria School with an extensive knowledge and experience as he worked as Ecco'let Tannery Supervisor in Portugal then moved to Brazil to work in Camuto Group and from there moved to China in Donguang to work for the same company as a Brand Production Manager.
 CGA sent him to Arsutoria to upgrade his technical knowledge of the product.← Back

-Majority of class hours is dedicated to upper making techniques, a topic which we believe is indispensable for both designers and technicians.
-Once the basis is established, the learning path brings students to a more advanced level with the study of more difficult designs such as: more complicated pumps and challenging lace-up shoes together with simple and asymmetric sandals, moccasin, ankle boots and boots.
+Once these foundations are laid, the learning path brings students to a more advanced level with the study of more difficult designs such as: more complicated pumps and challenging lace-up shoes together with simple and asymmetric sandals, ankle boots and boots.

 Students are exposed to lectures and guest lessons by footwear professionals working in different and always unexpected fields.
 These engaging, one-of-a-kind lessons are a great way for students to understand the intricacies and implications of footwear pattern making and prototyping.
 In the picture above, a special guest lecture held by Federico D’Amario, orthopedic and former Italian Olympic Skiing Team Doctor.

-Inside the facilities of Arsutoria School we have set up a footwear factory where a team of Italian technicians guide our students through the unique experience of making shoes.
-Students do not learn how to use the machines but they understand what happens in production.
-They can interact with the technicians while their prototypes flow through the different steps of manufacturing.
-They assist step by step while their design is translated into a real product
+Inside the facilities of Arsutoria School we have set up a footwear sample room where a team of Italian technicians guide our students through the unique experience of making shoes.

 During the 12 week course we always bring our students to visit at least two companies, leaders in their respective fields: